 But many organizations are eliminating these BI tools from their stacks entirely (or, at the very least, reducing their reliance on them).
-Now, many of these companies are turning to the customer data platform (CDP) as their primary business intelligence reporting hub.

 Business intelligence reporting and data analysis: A must for marketing today

 Best-in-class BI tools have long provided companies of all kinds with the ability to break down big data and access real-time data analytics required to make big business decisions:

 - Product development: Leverage BI in conjunction with competitive intelligence about the market to create or refine products and services and adjust go-to-market strategies.

 - Sales and account executives: More easily analyze prospect and customer data, and use that data to modify nurture, upsell, and cross-sell messaging for leads and buyers.